 Orchard, Grove or Berry Spraying

-Orchards have discovered that they can reduce fungicide application rates by 30-35% while retaining effectiveness.
-They can spray more effectively in much less time.
+Orchards have discovered that they can reduce fungicide application rates by 30-35% while retaining effectiveness and that they can spray more effectively in less time.
 Grapefruit and apple growers are saying that the A1 Mist Sprayer is the preferred machine for their applications.
 The A1 Mist Sprayer allows you to penetrate the thick foliage of berry bushes when spraying insecticides and fungicides.
-These Mist Sprayers allow you to control the air volume and velocity to achieve the penetration and coverage that you need without damaging the plant or fruit.
+These mist sprayers allow you to control the air volume and velocity to achieve the penetration and coverage that you need without damaging the plant or fruit.

 Foliar fertilization, a water soluble fertilizer that is sprayed on the foliage, may help small woody plants, especially plants that aren’t getting enough iron.
 Foliar feeding of trees is becoming more popular and is often used to correct any micronutrient deficiencies.
 Iron chlorosis is one of the most common micronutrient deficiencies, due to typically high soil pH values.
 Iron can be added anytime during the growing season, as it does not stimulate excessive growth but corrects a chlorotic (leaf-yellowing symptom) condition.